 RPM provides four hooks for injecting commands into the installation and uninstallation sequences: two for installation and two for uninstallation.
 All hooks run on the target system and are generally sufficient for most housekeeping chores.
 These four hooks are:

-• All commands listed in the %pre hook run before your package is installed.
+- All commands listed in the

-• Commands in the %postun hook run after your package is removed from the system.
+%postunhook run after your package is removed from the system.

 Hence, the order of operations during an upgrade is:

-2. Install the files that the RPM provides.
+%presection of the RPM being installed. - Install the files that the RPM provides.

-5. Delete any old files not overwritten by the newer version.
+%preunof the old package. - Delete any old files not overwritten by the newer version.
 (This step deletes files that the new package does not require.)

-6. Run the %postun hook of the old package.
+%postunhook of the old package.

 Steps 4 and 6 may seem a bit suspect, and for good reason: If you are upgrading a package, running the older version's uninstallation hooks could undo portions or all of steps 1 through 3.
 In fact, without conditions, the uninstallation hooks of the older version could destroy the newer version.
 To prevent unintentional clobbering, RPM passes each hook one argument, a flag.
 The value of the flag indicates which operation is being performed:

-• If the first argument to %pre is 1, the RPM operation is an initial installation.
-If the argument to %pre is 2, the operation is an upgrade from an existing version to a new one.
+%preis1, the RPM operation is an initial installation.
+If the argument to%preis2, the operation is an upgrade from an existing version to a new one. - Similarly, the arguments to a

 Wrap each of your hooks with logic to test the value of the argument and execute the correct code.
 By default, each hook is interpreted as a Bourne shell (typically, /bin/sh) script, unless you name another script interpreter, such as Perl.